rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 # Survey questions

-The goal of this survey is to figure out how much do Rust users struggle with compilation times and which compilation workflows are the most relevant for them.
+The goal of this survey is to figure out how much do Rust users struggle with compilation times and which development workflows are the most relevant for them.
 We would like to use this data so that we can focus the efforts of Rust compiler contributors on the areas of compilation performance that matter the most to our users.

-Your feedback is much appreciated.
+Your feedback is much appreciated!

 This survey is fully anonymous.
 The Rust survey team will go through the answers and release a summary on the Rust blog after the survey is complete.

-## User classification

 ### Do you use Rust?